Masao Sugiuchi

 Masao Sugiuchi (杉内雅男, Sugiuchi Masao) was a professional Go player.

 Biography

-Born in Miyazaki, Japan in 1920, Sugiuchi became a professional in 1941.
+Born in Miyazaki, Japan, in 1920, Sugiuchi became a professional in 1941.
 By 1959, he had reached 9 dan.
 His nickname was "the God of Go" (Japanese 碁の神様, Go no Kami-sama) because of his serious style and strait-laced personality.
 In December 2004, he became the oldest Nihon Ki-in professional to reach 800 career wins.
-He was married to Kazuko Sugiuchi (née Honda), one of three professional go-playing sisters.
+He was married to Kazuko Sugiuchi (née Honda), one of three professional go-playing sisters, who ended her own career as a professional Go player in 2025, at the age of 98.

-Sugiuchi died in Tokyo on November 21, 2017 at the age of 97.
+Masao Sugiuchi died in Tokyo on November 21, 2017, at the age of 97.